-- 6 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 7 Open the system.
-See "Opening the System." - Move the password jumper plug to the enabled position (pins 2 and 4).
+- 6 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - Open the system.
+See "Opening the System" on page 83.
+7 - Move the password jumper plug to the enabled position (pins 2 and 4).
 8 - 9 Close the system.
-See "Closing the System." - 10 Reconnect your system and peripherals to their electrical outlets, and turn on the system. - 11 Assign a new system and/or setup password.
+See "Closing the System" on page 83. - 10 Reconnect your system and peripherals to their electrical outlets, and turn on the system. - 11 Assign a new system and/or setup password.

-To assign a new password using the System Setup program, see "Assigning" a System Password."
+To assign a new password using the System Setup program, see "Assigning" a System Password" on page 73.